History of the Connecticut Judicial Seal Home Home BannerBanner

 Acknowledgment of Paternity

-if filed prior to 10/1/95, closed; if filed on or after 10/1/95, open.
+If filed prior to 10/1/95, closed; if filed on or after 10/1/95, open.

 Comments: Public Act 95-133.
 Individuals seeking disclosure of an acknowledgment filed prior to 10/1/95 must file an application for disclosure.